hibiyasleep/kagerou/README.md

 ## Contribute

+### If you are not developer

+Since I only play on korean server, I need your feedback and suggestion for Global server support.

+Pending features:

+* Option to short username, like from 'Kuriyama Hibiya' to 'K.H.'.

+### Else

 * Pull Requests is welcome, but please keep this code clean as possible.
 * 2 spaces.
 * 80 char per line.
 Inline SVG is an exception, keep them in one line.